joewalker/domtemplate/README.md

 In the real world doing this kind of thing often leads to pain down the road, however it can be a useful get-out-of-jail-free card.

+Normally array subscripting is performed using code like ``redBalloons[99]``, however this is not a property script.
+To subscript an array in a property script, you can also do ``redBalloons.99`.

 Registration of event handlers (``onclick="${function}"``)
 ----------------------------------------------------------